GoogleCloudPlatform/eda-examples/example-all-on-cloud.md

     cd ../slurm-cluster

 Edit `basic.tfvars` to set some missing variables.

+You need to edit 3 fields: project, 2 server ips.

 Near the top, the project name (required) and the zone should match everywhere

     project      = "<project>" # replace this with your GCP project name